ShawnBer/Cap-5415-Object-Detection-in-Videos/README.md

 4. Once those three things have been checked you can simply run either .py file and you should have a window pop up that displays the inferences as they are happening
 5. Finally, you can either press 'q' or wait for the video to fully finish to see a saved version of the inferences video in 'Videos/Model_Output/whatever_you_named_it.mp4'

-<center> #Within the folder Creating Frames and Annotations we have three .py files that we utilized for getting frames and annotations from VIRAT </center>
+# Within the folder Creating Frames and Annotations we have three .py files that we utilized for getting frames and annotations from VIRAT

 getting_annotations.py, getting_frames.py, visualize_yolo_labels.py how to run: